-Microbiology/Bloodborne Pathogens 2 credits; 30 lecture hours
+CDA 120 Microbiology/Bloodborne Pathogens

 This is a lecture course designed to introduce students to OSHA guidelines and regulations, infection control and disease transmission.
 Students will explore the implications of regulatory and advisory agencies.
 This course will focus on principles and techniques of disinfection.
 Students will also learn principles of instrument processing and sterilization.